NLnetLabs/cascade/doc/manual/source/man/cascaded-policy.toml.rst

    - ``CASCADE_SERIAL``: The serial number of the zone (decimal integer).
    - ``CASCADE_SERVER``: The TCP/UDP port where Cascade is serving the zone for review, formatted ``<ip-addr>:<port>``.
-   - ``CASCADE_CONTROL``: The address of Cascade's HTTP API server, for sending approvals and rejections.

    The command will be called from an unspecified directory, and it must be accessible to Cascade (i.e. after it has dropped privileges).
 Its exit code will determine whether the zone is approved or not.